ankeshkhemani/ai-refactor-bot/README.md

 | Unused imports / variables    | Clean-up opportunity |
 | Old-style string formatting   | Convert to f-strings |
 | Nested ifs with else          | Flatten for readability |
+  - The safest and simplest changes are sent via PRs first and if those PRs, get merged, then new PRs are generated with incrementally more powerful refactors.
+  - The scanning and suggestions are triggered first whenever the app is installed and then after every suggested PR is merged.

 ---